Step up to metastatic

 with HRR gene testing

-Testing for HRR gene alterations is an important tool for identifying potential targeted treatment strategies for patients who have progressed to metastatic castration-resistant prostate cancer (mCRPC).1
+Testing for HRR gene alterations is an important tool for identifying potential targeted treatment strategies for patients who have progressed to metastatic castration-resistant prostate cancer (mCRPC).1,2

-Scroll down to learn why you should test for HRR alterations.
+Scroll down to learn why you should test for HRR gene alterations.

-NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) recommend testing all metastatic prostate cancer patients for germline and somatic HRR alterations with a multigene NGS test.2
+NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) recommend testing all mPC patients for somatic and germline HRR gene alterations with a multigene test.3

 What is an HRR gene alteration?